ivaneleven/Powershell/README.md

 # Powershell
-a collection of powershell scripts for admin automation and reporting
+powershell scripts for admin automation and reporting